Tiatr: History

-Prior to the emergence of tiatr, entertainment in Konkani mainly revolved around zagors and khells, each of which had a distinct style.
-While the zagor was more lyrical, the khell featured dialogues.
-While the former was more popular in Bardez; the latter was more entrenched in Salcete.
+During the 19th century, Goa was known for its theatrical performances called zagor and khell.
+These musical plays were staged outdoors in various public spaces such as street corners, village centers, and open areas.
+Zagor was primarily popular in North Goa, particularly in Bardes, while khell found its audience in South Goa, particularly in Salcete.
+Initially, these performances focused on social themes and were free from controversy and negative criticism.
+However, towards the end of the 19th century, the zagor form of entertainment gained popularity in Bombay, attracting the interest of North Goans.
+Unfortunately, this form of entertainment was considered crude and vulgar, leading to the embarrassment of the more affluent Goans residing in Bombay.
+They faced ridicule and mockery from non-Goans, which prompted the middle and upper classes in Bombay to shift their attention to English and Portuguese dramas.

-Lucasinho Ribeiro who was from Assagao, was seeking employment in Bombay.
+Lucasinho Ribeiro, who was from Assagao, was seeking employment in Bombay.
 Passionate about the performing arts, he was highly impressed with the stylised Italian operas performed there.
 He took up a job for an Italian opera troupe which was touring Indian cities at the time, staging an opera called Italian Boy.
 When the troupe left India, Lucasinho Ribeiro bought the costumes used in the play with the intention of staging a Konkani play on the style of the Italian Opera.
 His collaborators in the effort were Caetaninho Fernandes of Taleigao and João Agostinho Fernandes of Borda, Margao.

 On Easter Sunday, 17 April 1892, the first-ever tiatr performance, Italian Bhurgo, adapted from the Italian play, was staged at the New Alfred Theatre, Bombay.
 This day is celebrated as Tiatr Dis (Tiatr Day).
 Hence, the Goan art form of tiatr was the product of the meeting of Goan culture and the opera of Italy.
 Since there were many different scenes in this tiatr and it required different stage sets, they thought of dropping the curtain and performing songs and dances in front of it.
 This was needed to entertain the audience while the stage setting was being done behind the curtain.
 These songs and dances did not have any relevance to the theme of the play.